Skip to main content

 Are you considering feeding your dog a vegan diet?
 We'll look at all the arguments for and against a vegan diet.
 Please read this article carefully before making this important decision for your dog.
 More and more people are eating without animal products.
 They give up meat and fish.
 Some even avoid eggs, milk, and other animal products.
 The reasons vary: most do it out of pure love for animals.
 For others, health aspects are the priority.

 Naturally, it's difficult for vegetarians and vegans to feed their pets meat several times a day.
 An increasing number of dog owners want to feed their dogs a meat-free or even fully vegan diet.
 This always sparks the debate about whether such a diet is truly species-appropriate.
-In this article, you'll learn about the risks that vegan dog food can bring.
+Here you learn about the risks that vegan dog food can bring.
 If you still want to feed your dog without animal products, you'll find some tips here on how to ensure they still get all the essential nutrients.

 Many pet owners have ethical concerns about how dog food is produced.
 Wet and dry food aren't always biologically sustainable.
 It's often impossible to trace where the meat comes from.
 There's a strong suspicion that mass animal farming may be involved in production.
 Unfortunately, many dog food manufacturers also conduct animal testing.
 In some cases, dogs themselves suffer as a result.